 The results are exciting: The folks with the highest scores had longer telomeres, which protect DNA.
 Longer telomeres are linked with younger age, lesser risk of age-related chronic disease and longer life expectancy.

 Compared to women with the lowest scores, ladies with the highest had scores equating to a possible longer lifespan of six years.
 These women ate more vegetables, fruits, whole grains, legumes, nuts, fish and total fat—and less meat.

 They also had lower body mass indexes (BMIs, or measures of body fat based on weight and height), were less likely to

 smoke, ate more calories (on average, 1,984 per day, versus 1,534) and exercised more (an average of about 20 hours weekly, versus about 13).

 Authors think that a Mediterranean Diet may help protect telomeres; on the other hand, inflammation and oxidative stress (decreased by eating antioxidants found in produce, red wine and other foods) in the body may damage and shorten telomeres.

 Knowing that eating a Mediterranean diet could help me live longer, I’m looking forward to incorporating more veggies, fruits, lean proteins and healthy fats into my day.
 This cookie recipe without eggs totally counts!

-Ready to make these peanut butter cookies with no eggs?
+Ready to make these golden brown peanut butter cookies with no eggs?
 Here we go!
 Grab your baking sheet with parchment paper and electric mixer!
 By the way, if you love cookies, you've got to try my vegan chocolate chip cookie recipe.